 Race route is to be determined and posted by official sign-up date unless otherwise amended by the Board of Directors.

 Each musher is required to have a handler at each checkpoint.
-Handler is required to assist with the safe parking and departure of teams, receive and care for dropped sled dogs and clean up bedding straw and debris to the satisfaction of CB 300 checkpoint manager and/or race official.
-There will be a mandatory handler’s meeting on January 11, 2019 at 5:30 pm.
+Handler is required to assist with the safe parking and departure of teams, receive and care for dropped sled dogs and clean up bedding straw and debris to the satisfaction of CB 300 check point manager and/or race official.
+There will be a mandatory handler’s meeting on January 7th, 2022, at 5:30 pm.